In-dig0/DEZoocamp2026/README.md

 - Analyze millions of taxi trips with DataFrames
 - Use Spark UI for monitoring jobs

+## Modulo 7: Stream Processing

+### Contenuti
+- Set up Redpanda as a Kafka replacement
+- Build Kafka producers and consumers in Python
+- Create tumbling and session windows in Flink
+- Analyze real-time taxi trip data with stream processing

 ## Progresso

 - [x] Module 1: Docker & Terraform